06This publication is in the INCUBATOR section.

-Roland Schäfer (2017 in preparation).
-A Usage-based Account of Sequences of Oblique Attributive Adjectives in German: from “Cases of Doubt” to Probabilistic Certainty.
+Roland Schäfer (in preparation).
+A Usage-based Account of Sequences of Oblique Attributive Adjectives in German.
+To be submitted in Q4/2017.

 Full dataset and scripts on GitHub.
 (To be released after paper has been accepted.)